Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 In order to mint CR-CATs, you will need to have:
 * A synced Chia wallet, running version 2.0 or later (a full node is _not_ required)
-* At least one DID to be as a trusted provider
+* At least one DID to be used as a trusted provider
 * A sufficient amount of XCH or TXCH for the minting.
 As a reminder, each CAT consists of 1000 mojos.
 If you want to mint 1 billion CATs, you will need 1 trillion mojos (1 XCH) for the minting.
-* Sufficient funds to cover blockchain fees, the amount of which depend on how busy the blockchain is at any moment
+* Sufficient funds to cover blockchain fees, the amount of which depends on how busy the blockchain is at any moment

 We have faucets available if you don't have sufficient funds to get started:
 * [testnet](https://testnet10-faucet.chia.net/)